Employment Laws in the Public Sector

 After attending you will:

-- Understand when it is a constitutional requirement that you may have to permit employees the right to cross-examine witnesses and be legally represented at various stages of disciplinary and grievance processes
+- Understand when it is a legal requirement that you may have to permit employees the right to cross-examine witnesses and be legally represented at various stages of disciplinary and grievance processes

-- Understand how to conduct an employment equality audit for gender pay gap, reasonable accommodation and objective justification of retirement purposes
+- Understand how to conduct an employment equality audit for gender pay gap purposes

 Course overview/outline programme